7 iPhone calendar tips everyone should know

-When setting up your iPhone ($799.99 at Cricket Wireless), there are a number of settings to change and tweak right away, but one that often goes overlooked is the stock iOS Calendar app.
+When setting up your iPhone ($1,699.00 at Mobileciti Online), there are a number of settings to change and tweak right away, but one that often goes overlooked is the stock iOS Calendar app.
 It's simple but deceptively powerful if you set it up right.
 Who knows -- with a few minutes of work upfront, the Calendar app might crack your top ten list of favorite iPhone features.
 Here are seven tips to get the most out of the iOS Calendar app.

 Family calendar